-Table 5.1 Mitigation Measures that will protect European sites54
+Table 5.1 Mitigation Measures that will protect European sites30, 31, 32

-Component Potentially Significant Recommendations integrated into the Draft Plan, included in: 55 Adverse Effect, if Unmitigated, including: Various Various Policy Objective T24: Environmental Assessment of New Roads It is a Policy Objective that where projects for new roads, identified under Section 5.7, are not already provided for by existing plans/programme or are not already permitted, that the feasibility of progressing these projects shall be examined, taking into account environmental sensitivities as identified in the SEA Environmental Report and the objectives of the Plan relating to sustainable mobility.
-A Corridor and Route Selection Process will be undertaken where appropriate, for relevant new road infrastructure in two stages: Stage 1 - Route Corridor Identification, Evaluation and Selection.
-Various Various Special Local Objective 107 To co-operate with the National Transport Authority, Transport Infrastructure Ireland and Wicklow County Council in the establishment of a combined road across the County Brook Valley to provide connections between the proposed new development areas of Old Connaught and Fassaroe (Wicklow County).
+Component Potentially Significant Adverse Effect, if Unmitigated, including: · · Various Various Policy Objective T24: Environmental Assessment of New Roads It is a Policy Objective that where projects for new roads, identified under Section 5.7, are not already provided for by existing plans/programme or are not already permitted, that the feasibility of progressing these projects shall be examined, taking into account environmental sensitivities as identified in the SEA Environmental Report (including greenhouse gas emissions and other emissions to air) and the objectives of the Plan relating to sustainable mobility.
+A Corridor and Route Selection Process will be undertaken where appropriate, for relevant new road infrastructure in two stages: Stage 1 - Route Corridor Identification, Evaluation and Selection and Selection.
+In implementing this Objective, the Council will comply with any national policy or guidelines issued relating to the assessment of greenhouse gas emissions and other emissions to air for new transport projects.
+Various Various Special Local Objective 107 To co-operate with the National Transport Authority, Transport Infrastructure Ireland and Wicklow County Council in the establishment of a busway and bridge from Fassaroe to Old Connaught over County Brook at Ballyman Glen which facilitates walking and cycling to provide connections between the proposed new development areas of Old Connaught and Fassaroe (Wicklow County).
 The Corridor and Route Selection Process outlined by Policy T24 should be followed Various Various Green Infrastructure Policy Objective GIB1: Green Infrastructure Strategy It is a Policy Objective to continue to implement, and update, the DLR Green Infrastructure (GI) Strategy, to protect existing green infrastructure and encourage and facilitate, in consultation with relevant stakeholders, the development, design and management of high quality natural and semi-natural areas.
 This recognises the ecosystems approach and the synergies that can be achieved with regard to sustainable transport, provision of open space, sustainable management of water, protection and enhancement of biodiversity.
-Various Various Requirements under Chapter 12: Development Management, including those under the headings of: Impacts on the Environment
+Various Various Requirements under Chapter 12: Development Management, including those under the headings of: Impacts on the Environment Environmental Impact Assessment Cological Impact Assessment Environmental Infrastructure Air Pollution Noise Pollution Noise, Odour and Vibration Generating Uses